-It will mean making a few changes.
-As an illustration, here is how a typical Petersfield household emitting 18.8 tonnes might go about saving one tonne a year over the next few years by focusing on just one thing each year.
-The figures are approximate and it doesn’t matter in which order these happen:
+Reaching this target will mean making a few changes.
+As an illustration, this is how a typical Petersfield household emitting 18.8 tonnes might go about saving one tonne or more per year over the next few years, by focusing on just one change annually.
+Figures are approximate and the order is not important:

-Year 1 – more staycations, cut flying by two thirds – save 1 tonne (vs current average 1.4 tonnes from flying)
+- Year 1: take more staycations or holiday in the UK, cut flying by two thirds – save 1 tonne (vs current average 1.4 tonnes from flying) read more

-Years 2 and 3 - retrofit home and switch to heat pump – save 1.7 tonnes (assumes 14k kWh initial gas heating load, one fifth reduction in primary energy use from energy efficiency measures, ASHP SPF 2.7, GHG conversion factors for gas and electricity of 0.183 and 0.212)
+- Years 2 & 3: retrofit your home and switch to heat pump – save 1.7 tonnes (assumes 14k kWh initial gas heating load, one fifth reduction in primary energy use from energy efficiency measures, ASHP SPF 2.7, GHG conversion factors for gas and electricity of 0.183 and 0.212)

-Years 4 and 5 - buy more second-hand goods, halve the purchase of new consumer items - save 2 tonnes
+- Years 4 & 5: buy more second-hand goods, halve the purchase of new consumer items - save 2 tonnes

-All of these changes would save the household money, either immediately or within a few years, and would ensure the household is on track to do its part towards meeting the Paris goals.
+All of these changes would save money, either immediately or within a few years, and would ensure your household is on track to contribute to meeting the Paris goals.

-The big pieces – retrofitting our homes and replacing our cars – will need supportive policies from the government and a lot of investment in the electricity grid, which is starting to happen.
-Our product choices – from building materials to consumer goods – must also account for the climate and environment impacts of manufacture and disposal, which is not happening yet and really needs to.
+The big changes – retrofitting our homes and replacing our cars – will need supportive policies from the government and a lot of investment in the electricity grid, which is starting to happen.
+Our product choices – from building materials to consumer goods – must also account for the climate and environment impacts of manufacture and disposal, which is not yet happening.

-The crucial point for us is that we don’t need to wait for the whole economy to be transformed, we can start making our journey now.
-If we each challenge ourselves to cut one tonne of carbon from our household emissions each year, most of the hard work will have been done by the end of this decade.
+If we all challenge ourselves to cut one tonne of carbon from our household emissions each year, most of the hard work will have been done by the end of this decade.